tldr-pages/tldr/pages/common/gitlab.md

 # gitlab

 > Ruby wrapper and CLI for the GitLab API.
-> This command also has documentation about its subcommands, e.g. `gitlab ctl`.
+> Some subcommands such as `gitlab ctl` have their own usage documentation.
 > More information: <https://narkoz.github.io/gitlab/>.

 - Create a new project: